xogus1194/openmusichistory/mahler-symphony.md

 ## 3rd mov.
 [Feierlich und gemessen, ohne zu schleppen]

-#### It begins with a powerful introduction that feels like a descent into hell, contrasting sharply with the solemn third movement.
+#### The third movement begins with a solemn and quiet funeral march.
 [This is good because you don't write double sentences!] - Thanks

 It conveys a heavy, sorrowful feeling, with an intent to express themes of death and loneliness.